 Teaching and Learning

-The module runs in Terms 1.
-Teaching is through 9 x 1-hour lectures.
+The module runs in Term 1.
+There will be 9 x 1-hour lectures.
 The lectures will be delivered online and made available via Moodle at the start of each teaching week.
 There is no fixed time for the lectures since they will not be live-streamed: students will be able to access them on Moodle whenever they need to.
-The lectures are followed by 9 x 1 hour seminars, which will take place in person.
+The lectures are followed by weekly 1 hour seminars, which will take place in person.
 Seminar groups will normally consist of 12-16 students.
 Times and venues for the seminars will be arranged before the beginning of term and first lecture.
 Due to the COVID-19 crisis, seminar teaching will alternate between online and face-to-face sessions on a weekly basis.

 Lectures and Seminars